Ontario Secondary School Diploma (OSSD), or equivalent, including the following required courses:

 Visit www.niagaracollege.ca/par for information about additional pre-admission requirements for this program.

 Recommended courses or skills: What's this?

 - Healthy Active Living Education - Grade 12 (O)

-- Pre-Health Sciences - college offered program
+- Pre-Health Sciences - Pathway to Certificates and Diplomas program

 - Related volunteer or cooperative work experience